mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 `### small header`
 ### small header
 `**bold text**`

 **bold text**

 `*italic text*`

 *italic text*

-`- bullet`
-`- list`
-`- items`
+{% highlight markdown %}
 - bullet
 - list
 - items
+{% endhighlight %}
+- bullet
+- list
+- items

 Adding links and images is a bit trickier, but there are plenty of Markdown guides out there when you want to extend yourself.
+When in doubt, Markdown can also take regular HTML.

 **Testing**